 Also remember, I don’t want you to just meet today’s problems and goals.
 I want you cultivate such a peaceful ground of being that it transforms how you meet every problem and every goal you will ever encounter.

 My philosophy of coaching

 Despite my corporate background, I believe the magic of coaching reaches way beyond material success and that presence and spiritual nourishment are key to any meaningful coaching journey.

 I also believe:

-Our work is not about me changing you as if you are wrong.
+Our work is not about me changing you as if there is something wrong with you.
 It’s not about me rescuing you as if you are a child.
 It’s not about me giving you my wisdom as if you lack your own.
 You have all the resources you need.
-Our work is about creating and sharing a deep thinking space for you to realise them.
+Our work is about creating and sharing a deep thinking space for you to realise your gifts.

+Remember, we’ll always do some work before you agree to a coaching programme.
 If it turns out this work is not for you, it’s easy to walk away at no cost.
-There’s really nothing to lose but time by trying it.

 There are many reasons people seek coaching, including: